-- Starting in a cold oven gives the potatoes more time at a lower temperature, helping to more effectively break down their natural starches into simple sugars.
+- Starting in a cold oven gives the sweet potatoes more cooking time at a lower temperature, helping to more effectively break down their natural starches into simple sugars.

 - A higher proportion of water in the syrup ensures that the sugar dissolves properly, and prevents the syrup from breaking into a greasy pool later.

 - Cider vinegar and powdered ginger add subtle tartness and a warm heat that keep the dish's sweetness in balance.